 |While religion has never been my go-to, it certainly ended up being one, while travelling as a vegetarian in China.
 A number of these monasteries run small restaurants that serve simple, vegetarian food.
 These restaurants are definitely a great alternative, for you do not have to constantly be on guard, or be on the lookout for meaty garnishes.|

 I walked out of that monastery feeling more content than I ever had.
 My tummy was happy, and so was my soul.
-Since that very day, I’d always keep my eyes open for monasteries – never thought this day would come being the staunch atheist that I am.
+Since that very day, I’d always kept my eyes open for monasteries – never thought this day would come being the staunch atheist that I am.
 Travel does wonders.

 Looking for Vegetarian Restaurants in China

 A number of links will pop up if you google search “vegetarian restaurants in China.”
 While I was surprised when I did this myself, I eventually came to realize that it really is a globalizing world.
 In addition to a number of vegetarian restaurants, I even dined at vegetarian Indian restaurants while travelling as a vegetarian in China.